google/error-prone/docs/flags.md

 @~/project/errorprone.cfg
 ```

-NOTE: the `~` in the example above will not work in Windows, or Gradle,
+NOTE: The `~` in the example above will not work in Windows, or Gradle, or
-or Maven, as it is expanded by the shell. \
+Maven, as it is expanded by the shell.
+You will need to use the methods specific
-You will need to use the methods specific to your platform and build system.
+to your platform and build system.

-NOTE: it is supported to pass a mixture of flags and several arguments files.
+NOTE: It is supported to pass a mixture of flags and several arguments files.
-The final value of a flag will be the one set that last time, regardless if
+The final value of a flag will be the one set that last time, regardless of
-that was done in directly or in am arguments file.
+whether that was done directly or in an arguments file.

 ## Maven